Sweetie or Geeky

-The genesis of this festive day goes back to the ancient Roman festival of Lupercalia, an annual fertility celebration.
-At the end of the fifth century, Pope Gelasius made it into a Christian feast declaring it to be “St. Valentine’s Day.”
-Which St. Valentine he was referring to is unclear as there were at least three Christian saints with that name.
+The festivities’ genesis returns to the ancient Roman festival of Lupercalia, an annual fertility celebration.
+Pope Gelasius made it into a Christian feast at the end of the fifth century, declaring it “St. Valentine’s Day.”
+Which St. Valentine he was referring to is unclear, as there were at least three Christian saints with that name.

-Most scholars believe, however, it is in reference to St. Valentine who lived around 270 AD and was executed because he secretly married couples so husbands wouldn’t have to go to war.
-Valentine was imprisioned and while imprisoned he healed the jailer’s blind daughter.
+Most scholars believe, however, that it is about St. Valentine, who lived around 270 AD and was executed because he secretly married couples so husbands wouldn’t have to go to war.
+Valentine was imprisoned, and while imprisoned, he healed the jailer’s blind daughter.
 On the day of his execution, he left the girl a note signed, “Your Valentine.”

-In wasn’t until the 14th century that the saint’s feast day became associated with love.
-In 1381, Chaucer composed a poem in honor or the engagement between England’s Richard II and Anne of Bohemia.
+It wasn’t until the 14th century that the saint’s feast day became associated with love.
+In 1381, Chaucer composed a poem in honor of the engagement between England’s Richard II and Anne of Bohemia.
 As was the poetic tradition, Chaucer associated the occasion with a feast day.
-In his poem “The Parliament of Fowls,” the royal engagement, the mating season of birds, and St. Valentine’s Day are linked.
+In his poem “The Parliament of Fowls,” the royal engagement, birds’ mating season, and St. Valentine’s Day are linked.

-Over the centuries, the holiday has evolved to what it is today, a celebration of love and friendship.
+Over the centuries, the holiday has evolved into what it is today: a celebration of love and friendship.

 Geeky Side of February 14

-On this day in 1929, Sir Alexander Fleming in England discovered Penicillin after leaving a plate of staphylococcus bacteria uncovered and noticing that a mold that had fallen on the culture killed many of the bacteria.
-Another medical milestone occured on February 14, 1984, with the first heart-liver double transplant performed on six-year-old Stormie Jones from Texas at the Children’s Hospital in Pittsburgh by Drs.
-Thomas E. Starzl and Henry T. Bahnson.
-Both of these medical achievements have impacted and prolonged the lives of individuals worldwide.
+1. Penicillin, February 14, 1929: Sir Alexander Fleming in England discovered penicillin after leaving a plate of staphylococcus bacteria uncovered and noticing that a mold that had fallen on the culture killed many of the bacteria.
+This medical achievement has profoundly impacted and prolonged the lives of individuals worldwide.

 Earth as seen from Voyager 1 - a